2:25AM

 PPR 6

-So here's are most recent episode & I appoligize about the sound quality as we will be using better equipment in the very near future once finances permit so, thanks again you guys & stay tuned for the next blog & next postponed episode.
+So, without further ado, here's the latest episode of Press Pause radio!
+We apologize about the sound quality, as we will be using better equipment in the very near future, once finances permit, so thanks again, y’all, and stay tuned for the next episode!

 PrintView Printer Friendly Version